Thank you for reading our post, please rate this article at the end.

 RVers commonly wonder whether they can power a 50-amp RV from a 30-amp power source.
 Likewise, not everyone is sure whether 30-amp RVs work with 50-amp power sources.

-While this question is a bit off-topic, we think that knowing the answer will help you better understand the differences between 30—and 50-amp services.
+While this question is off-topic, knowing the answer will help you better understand the differences between 30—and 50-amp services.

 Well, things are pretty simple here—if you have an adapter, you will have no problems hooking your 30-amp RV to the campground’s 50-amp electrical system.
 Using a 30-amp RV with a 50-amp power source is much easier than the other way around.